floklaus/bc-api/README.md

 ### Flexible Filtering
 The API supports multiple filter combinations:
 - Filter by state to see all beaches in Massachusetts
-- Filter by city to narrow down to specific municipalities
+- Filter by county to narrow down to specific county
 - Use `asOf` parameter to check historical beach status

 ## Data Seeding